 From those data, it was clear that representative was the dominant types of speech act performed by the English lecturer in STKIP PGRI Sidoarjo at the first meeting of the observation.
-There were 56 kinds of representative utterances that were used by the English lecturer which during learning process the percentage was 61%.
+There were 56 kinds of representative utterances that were used by the English lecturer during learning process which the percentage was 61%.
 Moreover, there were 12 kinds of declarative utterances performed which the percentage was 13%, 11 kinds of expressive utterances which the percentage was 12%, 8 kinds of directive utterance which the percentage was 9%, and the last, there were 5 kinds of commissive utterances which the percentage was 5%.
-It could be concluded that in the first observation conducted by English researcher, the lecturer types of speech performed all act.
+It could be concluded that in the first observation conducted by the researcher, the English lecturer performed all types of speech act.
 Furthermore, the dominant type of speech act performed was representative.